 White haze / discoloration of the epoxy

-Is there a white dull haze on your epoxy cast resin artwork?
+Is there a white dull haze on your epoxy resin artwork?
 Or does the surface look oily or milky?
 This is amine blush.
-Our experts will give you tips on how to prevent and remedy this.
+Our experts give you tips on how to prevent and fix this.

 Amine blush is an oily, greasy or dull white layer that can form on the surface of epoxy casting resin during curing.
 This is caused by the reaction of amines in the epoxy with carbon dioxide and moisture in the air.

 Amine blush can happen to any user.
-Such a layer can ensure that any new layers of epoxy that you apply on top will not adhere properly.
-In addition, it obviously doesn't look nice.
+Such a layer can cause any new layers of epoxy that you apply on top of it to not adhere properly.
+In addition, it does not look nice.
 To prevent amine blush when working with epoxy, we give the following tips.

 How do you prevent amine blush?